mittalf/Surfs-up-challenge/README.md

 Investing in Waves and Ice Cream:

 Interested in opening a Surf and Shake shop which serves ice cream and surf boards to locals and tourists on the Oahu island.
-Need to do some analysis on weather dataset on the Oahu island to ensure that the weather conditions on the island will not be a problem for this type of business. concerned about the amount of precipitation on Oahu.
+Need to do some analysis on weather dataset on the Oahu island to ensure that the weather conditions on the island will not be a problem for this type of business.
 There needs to be enough rain to keep everything green, but not so much that you lose out on that ideal surfing and ice cream weather.

-Perform some analytics on  weather dataset from the Oahu island.

 ### Purpose: